N

 • Samsung (Bentonville)

 These vendor offices create thousands of jobs in sales, category management, marketing, supply chain, and analytics — often with competitive salaries and the backing of major global brands.
+For many mid-career professionals, a vendor office role offers Fortune 500 compensation in a region where your dollar stretches significantly further than in coastal metros.

 Healthcare